22 May What should I know about Moscow Transport?

 Moscow metro operates from 5.30 a.m. to 1 a.m.
 Trains come on average every 2.5 minutes.

-Underground is definitely the fastest mean of transportation in Moscow.
+Underground is definitely the fastest mean of Moscow transport.

 However, be prepared for crazy crowds inside the metro during rush hours i.e. 8-10 am and 6 – 7 p.m.!
 Even though trains come very often, you may end up queuing inside the station waiting to enter the train, and then being squeezed inside the carriage.